-3.2 OFFICE MECHANIZATION
+OFFICE MECHANIZATION

-- Mechanization means the process by which machines and equipment's are introduced with a view to speeding up the administrative process. - Office cost is reduced substantially by the introduction of machines. - The introduction of mechanization leads to saving in time and reduced operational costs.
+- Mechanization means the process by which machines and equipment"s are introduced with a view to speeding up the administrative process. - Office cost is reduced substantially by the introduction of machines. - The introduction of mechanisation leads to saving in time and reduced operational costs.